 Trevor Buck, executive director of Cushman & Wakefield's North Bay team and one of the agents in the deal, said the property attracted interest from developers of and investors in property types other than industrial.

-“Scannell proved to be an ideal buyer for this sought-after property given their experience and knowledge of the local area, coupled with their close work with the city, ultimately putting themselves in the pole position to close on the property,” Buck said in the deal announcement Wednesday.
+“Scannell proved to be an ideal buyer for this sought-after property given their experience and knowledge of the local area, coupled with their close work with the city, ultimately putting themselves in the pole position to close on the property,” Buck said in the deal announced June 19.

 The industrial real estate continues to have strong demand from investors and tenants nationwide, and the San Francisco Bay Area is one of the strongest markets, Buck told the Business Journal.

 "What you see when you look around (Sonoma County), Napa and Richmond is a lack of available land," Buck said.
 "There are projects coming out of the ground, but they are preleased or leased when they are completed."